A little about some of our contributors. Please feel free to send us a small biography - and a photo - of yourself!

 Carrie Cooperider’s writing has been widely published in American magazines.
 She attended Queens College, NY (where she gained an MFA in visual art); the Whitney Independent Studio Program in NY; and is currently an MFA candidate in the low-residency writing program at Bennington College, Vermont.
 She lives in New York City.

 Paritosh Chandra Dugar is a native of Udaipur, India.
 He has taught English language and literature to college students for thirty eight years.
 After his retirement, presently he is Managing Editor of four international journals published by Pacific University, Udaipur.

-Brittany Davidson is a student at the University of Edinburgh.
-Alongside her work and research; she is an artist and writer.
-She had a collection of poems published in a small American anthology: "Where Dreams and Visions Live", and is working on novellas and further art portfolios before embarking on postgraduate studies.
+A graduate of the University of Edinburgh, Brittany Davidson now lives and works near Bath.
+Alongside her work and research, she is an artist and writer.
+She had a collection of poems published in a small American anthology: "Where Dreams and Visions Live", and is working on novellas and further art portfolios.

 Chicago resident Mike Davidson's work is a hummus enthusiast and booze aficionado whose writing has appeared in several journals.
 He is a past recipient of a Series Star Citation from the Emerging Artists Project for his performance of his works at Cafe Voltaire in Chicago and an Illinois Arts Council Award in Poetry.

 Glen Deakin lives near Glasgow, where he works as an analyst and plays at being a writer.
 He is currently editing his first novel - a science fiction adventure for younger readers - when not being distracted by flash fiction.

 An avid reader with a passion for writing, Rejoice Denhere writes fictional short stories and flash fiction, more of which can be read at her "Telling Tales" website.
 She is a regular contributor to various writing forums.
 Her other interests include are art, music, travel and languages.
 She is also a business professional with experience in both the private and public sector.